gregtwallace/certwarden.com/docs/3_user_interface/9_acme_servers.md

 :::note
 The checkbox for `Staging Environment Server` doesn't change functional behavior, it just applies a visual label to easily distinguish what type of environment your accounts and certificates are tied to.
-You should this based on what kind of directory you're adding.
+You should set this based on what kind of directory you're adding.
 :::